Nilesh7756/diind-jnlp-slave/READ.md

 Once image build, we have just to volume mount **Docker sock** [/var/run/docker.sock] of host machine on conatiner [/var/run/docker.sock].

 Here we are executing **Docker-daemon** from **host machine** and **Docker client** as **jenkins slave container**.

+### This looks like Docker-in-Docker, feels like Docker-in-Docker, but it’s not Docker-in-Docker